TQNL/Shop-n-Trade/README.md

 Players near a shop are placed in Adventure mode to prevent unintended interactions.
 If trapped, use the `/trigger trapped_in_shop` command to escape.
 Shops are locked by default; the shop owner can unlock the shop by clicking the sign to manage it.

+## In-game help
+running `/trigger shop_help` in-game will show a guide in chat with a link to the full [wiki page](https://github.com/TQNL/Shop-n-Trade/wiki/Shop-'n-Trade).

 ### notice
 - If you want to support small creators like me, you can turn off ad blocker.
 - Check out my profile for more creations: https://modrinth.com/user/TQNL